-Trump administration rescinded ‘Courage Award’ for woman who criticized Trump and gave false explanation for decision, watchdog finds
+Trump administration rescinded ‘Courage Award’ for woman who criticized Trump, then gave false explanation for its decision, watchdog finds

 “Secretary Pompeo should have honored a courageous journalist willing to stand up to Kremlin propaganda.
 Instead, his department sought to stifle dissent to avoid upsetting a president who, day after day, tries to take pages out of Putin’s playbook,” Menendez said.
 “The State Department owes Ms. Aro an apology.”

-In response to the report, the State Department Ambassador-at-Large for Global Women’s Issues said her office share’s the IG’s concerns and has implemented a “robust examination of office policies and procedures to ensure consistency, transparency, and accountability.”
+The State Department Ambassador-at-Large for Global Women’s Issues said her office share’s the IG’s concerns and has implemented a “robust examination of office policies and procedures to ensure consistency, transparency, and accountability.”

+In response to the report, Aro told The Post that in her heart, “I feel like an international woman of courage.
+That, the Trump administration can’t take away from me.”